-(Team Derm Clinic + Individual Final + Verbal Answer + Histology Lab Quiz + COMbank Quiz)/ (total points possible (137)) X 100%

-= Final Percent Score
+(Points acquired in all exams and assessments)/(total possible points) X 100% = Final Percent Score

 - P-Pass-means that you have achieved a satisfactory level of performance and will receive credit for this course.
-To obtain a "P" grade for this course, you must earn a final percent scores of 70% or a final point total of 96. - N-No Grade-means that you have not achieved a satisfactory level of performance and no credit will be granted for this course.
-If you earn a final percent score below 70% or a final point total of 96, you will receive an "N" grade. - Remediation If you receive an "N" grade and meet the criteria below, you will be eligible to attempt remediation: - Earn a final percent score in the course of 65 % or greater.
+To obtain a "P" grade for this course, you must earn a final percent scores of 70%. - N-No Grade-means that you have not achieved a satisfactory level of performance and no credit will be granted for this course.
+If you earn a final percent score below 70%, you will receive an "N" grade. - Remediation If you receive an "N" grade and meet the criteria below, you will be eligible to attempt remediation: - o Earn a final percent score in the course of 60 % or greater, and - Have sat for all course exams

 The remediation opportunity for this course will be by examination.
-Passing is 70%
+Passing is 70%.

-All remediation exams for semester 4 are scheduled for August 16 and/or August 17.
+All remediation exams for Semester 6, SS22 are scheduled for Tuesday, March 26, or Wednesday, March 27, 2024.
 Refer to the remediation policy information provided in Section 2 of this syllabus for more information.